DmitryEfimenko/ng-server-validation/README.md

 ====================

 Provides easy hooks for server side validation on AngularJs apps.

-Set of directives to ease up displaying of the server side validation errors to the user Originally built to handle bad response from the ASP.NET MVC API assuming that the ModelState object was passed.
+Set of directives to ease up displaying of the server side validation errors to the user.

+Originally built to handle bad response from the ASP.NET MVC API assuming that the ModelState object was passed.

-However it can be adopted in any server side technology given that the bad validation response will return an object of the same structure as MVC's ModelState object.
+Though it can be adopted in any server side technology given that the bad validation response will return an object of the same structure as MVC's ModelState object.

 Example: